Cow’s milk-based formula can harm premature babies.

-For 30 years, studies have linked a condition called necrotizing enterocolitis (NEC) with premature infants who were given cow’s milk based formula.
-Yet the makers of formula still do not warn parents.
-Was your child a victim?
+Studies have linked necrotizing enterocolitis (NEC) with premature infants who were given cow’s milk based formula in the NICU.
+Yet the makers of formula did not warn parents.

-Cow’s Milk Based Formula Can Harm Premature Babies
+Cow’s Milk-Based Formula Can Harm Premature Babies: What to Know

-The multi-billion-dollar baby formula market is growing every year.
-Still, science has warned us for decades about issues with its use in certain situations and the dire side effects it can cause in some infants – particularly those born prematurely.
-The products are still on the shelves and heavily marketed.
-But parents are given no warning.
+The multi-billion-dollar baby formula market is growing every year even though science has warned us for decades about issues with its use in certain situations and the dire side effects it can cause in some infants – particularly those born prematurely.
+Still, manufacturers of cow’s milk-based formulas Similac (Abbott) and Enfamil (Mead Johnson) sell and market these formulas to hospitals – with no warning that they have been linked to severe diseases such as necrotic enterocolitis (NEC).

-You may be entitled to compensation if your child has suffered from necrotic enterocolitis (NEC) or related illnesses and consumed formula as a prematurely-born infant.
+You may be entitled to compensation if your child has suffered from necrotic enterocolitis (NEC) after consuming formula as a prematurely-born infant in a neonatal intensive care unit (NICU).
 Call us at 1-866-900-7078 for a free evaluation of your circumstances.

 What Is Necrotizing Enterocolitis and How Does It Harm Babies?

-While the exact cause of NEC is not precisely known, there is an established link to feeding a premature infant cow’s milk based formula.
+While the exact cause of NEC is not precisely known, there is an established link to feeding a premature infant cow’s milk-based formula.
 Premature infants have immature lungs and intestines, making them more vulnerable to certain infections.
+And decades of published medical research have established a significant association between cow’s milk-based infant formula and the development of NEC in premature infants.

 What Are the Symptoms of Necrotic Enterocolitis (NEC)?

-There is a raft of possible symptoms that may indicate necrotic enterocolitis.
+There are many possible symptoms that may indicate necrotic enterocolitis.
 Initial symptoms can include:

 Sufferers may also exhibit systemic signs of the infection, including:

-When occurring in newborns and especially those born prematurely, these symptoms can cause irrevocable harm to the child’s development and result in numerous complications and consequences that may last a lifetime.
+When occurring in premature newborns, these symptoms can cause irrevocable harm to the child’s development and result in numerous complications and consequences that may last a lifetime.

-That’s why NEC is a risk any parent should know about before giving their child formula.
+That’s why NEC is a risk any parent should know about before allowing their child to be given milk-based formula.

 What Are the Consequences of Necrotic Enterocolitis (NEC)?